Ludwiggle/JWlS/README.md

 * "!command" runs Bash commands
 * Vector graphics outputs displayed by the Jupyter file viewer
 * 3D and Dynamic displayed by `wolframplayer`
-* It works also on older versions of CDFPlayer

 ### Installation